Mebane, North Carolina: Telephone service

 Mebane straddles the Research Triangle and the Piedmont Triad areas of North Carolina.
 However, a majority of the phone numbers listed for the city are in the 919/984 area code, whereas the rest of Alamance County is situated in the 336/743 area code.
 When the Triad was split off into area code 910 in 1993, it was decided that Mebane would stay in 919 to keep the entire city within the same area code.
 This was retained even after the Triad split from 910 as its own area code, 336, in 1998.
 Since then, 984 has been introduced as an overlay with 919, followed by 743 as an overlay for 336.

 Media

 Reflecting that the city is split between two television markets, Spectrum's Mebane system offers stations from both the Triad and Triangle.
 DirecTV, Dish Network and U-verse customers receive the Triad local feed, since most of the city is in Alamance County.
-Mebane has a weekly community newspaper, the Mebane Enterprise, which cover the Mebane city government, local arts and culture, high school sports and local breaking news.
+Mebane has a weekly community newspaper, the Mebane Enterprise, which covers the Mebane city government, local arts and culture, high school sports and local breaking news.

 Airport

 Mebane is home to Hurdle Field, airport code 4W7.

+Hurdle Field is no longer operational and is now a residential development.